 The cumulative result for visits to library per capita is 1.77, below the target of 6.3.
 Visits per capita are tracking at a lower rate, mostly due to the ongoing impact of COVID-19 and reduced numbers in library branches.

-Program/Proje ct
+Key updates Program/Proje Highlighte